Countable modular groups of infinite type surfaces: Introduction

 \end{theorem}

-The strategy we use follows closely that of Matsuzaki \cite{Matsuzaki}, which can be roughly summarized as follows: using the notion of a core tree defined by Bavard and Walker \cite{BavWal} we give $S$ a convenient pants decomposition which will be used to construct a Riemann surface structure $R$ on $S$.
-This structure comes with an exhaustion sequence of Riemann subsurfaces of finite type $\{R_n\}$.
-The exhaustion $\{R_n\}$ has the crucial property: there exists an $N$ such that for every $n \geq K \geq N$ all K-q.c. elements in Mod(R) leaves $R_n$ invariant modulo free homotopy.
+The strategy we use follows closely that of Matsuzaki \cite{Matsuzaki}, which can be roughly summarised as follows: using the notion of a core tree defined by Bavard and Walker \cite{BavWal} we give $S$ a convenient pants decomposition which will be used to construct a Riemann surface structure $R$ on $S$.
+This structure comes with an exhaustion sequence of Riemann sub-surfaces of finite type $\{R_n\}$.
+The exhaustion $\{R_n\}$ has the crucial property: there exists an $N$ such that for $K\geq N$ and every $n \geq K $ all $K$-quasiconformal maps in Mod(R) leave $R_n$ invariant modulo free homotopy.
+Another way to say the latter is that at some point in the exhaustion the $K$-quasiconformal maps will leave invariant the sub-surfaces.

-This enables us to define a restriction map $\Psi_n:Mod(R)_n \to Mod(R_n)$ that establishes a link between the set of equivalence classes of n-quasiconformal homeomorphisms of $R$ and the at most countable group $Mod(R_n)$, which comprises free equivalence classes of quasiconformal homeomorphisms of $R_n$.
+The later property enables us to define a restriction map $\Psi_n:Mod(R)_n \to Mod(R_n)$ from the set of equivalence classes of $n$-quasiconformal homeomorphisms of $R$ to the countable group $Mod(R_n)$, which comprises equivalence classes of quasiconformal homeomorphisms of $R_n$ up to homotopy.
 We establish the countability of $Mod(R)$ by showing the injectivity of $\Psi_n$.

+Chandran, Patel and Vlamis also mention a brief strategy that resembles ours to proof $Mod(R)$ is equal to the subgroup of $Map(S)$ generated by the compactly supported mapping classes.
+There is a slight difference from what we do, since we are constructing a pair of pants decomposition of $S$ by core trees.
+Since there is an element of choice, it is possible there exist conformal maps in $Mod(R)$ that induce homeomorphisms on the ends of $S$ which are not the identity.
+An example of the latter could be a rotation.
+Hence $Mod(R)$ may not be equal to the group of compactly supported mapping classes.